nicksome168/nicksome168/README.md

 # 👋 Hello

-I'm an Information Systems graduate student at NYU based in New York🗽.
-I love web app devlopment and public cloud services.
+I'm a comsci graduate student at NYU Courant based in New York🗽.
+I love web app development and public cloud services.

-I'm looking for 2023 Summer Software Engineer Internships and currently working on LeetCode problems with a [study group](https://hackmd.io/yPLWnX2FQEyztwaCqPhy8w).
+I'm looking for a 2024 Software Engineer position.
 Feel free to hit me up and have a chat! 😊

 &nbsp;